 Our advice and support centre is open every weekday in the centre of High Wycombe.

-THE WALK CHILDREN'S CHURCH,NAKURU
+THE WALK CHILDREN'S

 We are working with the Walk Centre a UK registered charity (UK registered charity number 1129576) which provides grants to The Walk Children’s Church in Nakuru, Kenya which helps slum-dwelling children and their families by providing education, healthcare and food aid.